Mission and History

 Although Richard D. Colburn made his fortune as a very astute businessman with ventures across the United States in construction supplies and industrial investments, he was also a talented amateur viola player for the majority of his life.
 He spent much of his free time playing chamber music and attending concerts around the world and reveled in performing, quite often in his own living room, with the world's greatest musicians.

-From humble beginnings to great business success, Colburn realized he was in a position to share his good fortune with the performing arts community and, in 1952, Colburn partnered with Herbert Zipper to develop and support a community music school, which is now the Music Institute of Chicago.
+From humble beginnings to great business success, Colburn realized he was in a position to share his good fortune with the performing arts community and, in 1952, Colburn partnered with Herbert Zipper to develop and support a community music institution, which is now the Music Institute of Chicago.

 When Colburn moved to Los Angeles in the 1960s, he provided significant financial support and leadership toward the Community School of Performing Arts, which in 1986 was renamed The Colburn School in his honor.
 Richard D. Colburn was also a lifetime director and major supporter of the LA Philharmonic, a co-founder and supporter of the LA Chamber Orchestra, a Founding Angel and Domingo Angel of the LA Opera, an underwriter of The Music Guild and a supporter of many other music organizations around the world.
 Many brilliant musicians have been greatly aided in their careers by the generous loaning of extraordinary string instruments from the Colburn Collection.

 The Colburn School is Richard D. Colburn's gift to the community in gratitude to the joy music brought to his life.
-The school embodies the founding principles of Richard D. Colburn to provide a continuum of music education of the highest quality at all levels of development and to seek out and nurture the unique talents of extraordinarily gifted artists.
+The institution embodies the founding principles of Richard D. Colburn to provide a continuum of music education of the highest quality at all levels of development and to seek out and nurture the unique talents of extraordinarily gifted artists.

 “We have to see the world as it is, but we have to think about what the world could be.
 That's what the arts are about." —Herbert Zipper.